-In Romania, this has resulted in an extraordinary tax burden in an aggregate amount of approximately EUR 33.1 million plus EUR 22.2 million penalty payments.
-Following an administrative appeal by Raiffeisen Bank S.A., Bucharest, the tax burden was reduced to EUR 29.9 million plus related penalty payments of estimated EUR 22 million.
+In Romania, tax assessments by the Romanian tax authorities have resulted in an extraordinary tax burden in an aggregate amount of additional taxes of approximately EUR 33.1 million plus EUR 22.2 million penalty payments.
+Following an administrative appeal by Raiffeisen Bank S.A., Bucharest, the principal charges were reduced by 3.2 million.
+The exact amount of reduction in penalty payments has not yet been communicated by the authorities.